I never knew the term “dog sploot” until we adopted our pup, Sadie. From almost the first day we got her as a new puppy, she was splooting.

 Their flexibility allows them to stretch their hind legs behind their body, making them look relaxed and comfortable.
 It might also make them look like a dumb dog breed but a cute dog breed.

 French Bulldogs, or “Frenchies,” are a smaller version of the bulldog breed.
 They have a similar body type and personality, and they share their splooting abilities.
 They can easily stretch their hind legs behind their body, although they may not achieve the full sploot position as often as other breeds.
+Not surprisingly, Frenchies are one of the most popular dog breeds in America.

 Dachshunds, or “wiener dogs,” have a long body and short legs.
 Despite their body shape, dachshunds are surprisingly flexible and can achieve the full sploot position.